Casa Systems (NASDAQ:CASA) Releases FY 2021 Earnings Guidance

 Casa Systems (NASDAQ:CASA) updated its FY 2021 earnings guidance on Monday.
-The company provided earnings per share (EPS) guidance of $0.060-$0.140 for the period, compared to the Thomson Reuters consensus estimate of $0.100.
+The company provided earnings per share guidance of $0.060-$0.140 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.100.
 The company issued revenue guidance of $394 million-$404 million, compared to the consensus revenue estimate of $352.63 million.

-CASA has been the subject of a number of recent analyst reports.
-Morgan Stanley decreased their target price on shares of Casa Systems from $9.00 to $6.50 and set an equal weight rating for the company in a research report on Monday, November 22nd.
-Barclays lowered their price target on Casa Systems from $12.00 to $8.00 and set an overweight rating on the stock in a report on Thursday, November 4th.
-Macquarie began coverage on shares of Casa Systems in a research note on Friday, January 21st.
-They issued an outperform rating and a $8.00 price objective on the stock.
-Zacks Investment Research upgraded shares of Casa Systems from a strong sell rating to a hold rating in a research note on Tuesday, January 4th.
-Finally, Northland Securities cut Casa Systems from an outperform rating to a market perform rating and cut their price objective for the company from $11.00 to $7.00 in a report on Monday, November 22nd.
-Five research analysts have rated the stock with a hold rating and two have given a buy rating to the stock.
-According to MarketBeat.com, Casa Systems presently has an average rating of Hold and an average price target of $8.25.
+CASA has been the topic of several recent research reports.
+Barclays reduced their target price on shares of Casa Systems from $12.00 to $8.00 and set an overweight rating on the stock in a report on Thursday, November 4th.
+Zacks Investment Research raised Casa Systems from a strong sell rating to a hold rating in a report on Tuesday, January 4th.
+Northland Securities downgraded Casa Systems from an outperform rating to a market perform rating and cut their price target for the stock from $11.00 to $7.00 in a report on Monday, November 22nd.
+Morgan Stanley cut their price target on Casa Systems from $9.00 to $6.50 and set an equal weight rating on the stock in a report on Monday, November 22nd.
+Finally, Macquarie assumed coverage on Casa Systems in a research report on Friday, January 21st.
+They issued an outperform rating and a $8.00 target price on the stock.
+Five investment analysts have rated the stock with a hold rating and two have assigned a buy rating to the stock.
+Based on data from MarketBeat.com, the company presently has a consensus rating of Hold and a consensus target price of $8.25.

 Casa Systems, Inc engages in the provision and development of digital cable video and broadband services.
 Its products include cable, fixed, mobile, optical, and Wi-Fi networks; and casa access devices.
 The company was founded by Jerry Guo in 2003 and is headquartered in Andover, MA.